felixdivo/Hackathon-2024/README.md

 Please submit your final solution by providing a link to a repository.
 It may be a git repository on GitHub/GitLab/... or provide a ZIP file containing your code.

+You can send us the URL by writing a message in your team channel on Discord.
+Make sure to ping us by including `@Veranstalter`.

 **Important:** Make sure your README.md follows this template:

 ```markdown